erikengervall/dockest/docs/api_reference.md

 Default: `() => Promise.resolve()`

-The Dockest Service's healthcheck function is there to determine the service's health (or responsiveness) by e.g., E.g. responsiveness checking a database using `select 1`.
+The Dockest Service's healthcheck function helps determining a service's health (or "responsiveness") by, for example, querying a database using `select 1`.
 The healthcheck function receive the corresponding Compose service configuration from the Compose file as first argument and the containerId as the second.

 The healthcheck takes a single argument in form of an object.